 How did we do it?

-We came from Melbourne and Sydney regional NSW and Victoria and from Tasmania and the Northern Territory
+We came from Melbourne and Sydney, regional NSW and Victoria, from Tasmania and the Northern Territory

 Buses and cars travelled up the Hume Highway from Federation Square in Melbourne, linking at Violet Town with participants from Bendigo and Ballarat – on to Wangaratta and a walk to independent Cathy McGowan’s office to encourage her support for the refugees.
 With cars festooned with purple, we continued through Gundagai to meet up in Canberra with our colleagues from Sydney, regional NSW, the Northern Territory and Tasmania.

 DAY OF ACTION in Canberra on Wednesday 16th March began with a cavalcade of cars and buses driving to Parliament House grounds at 8.30am to a stirring rally.
 Surrounded by 1000 children-shaped cut outs, and at many meetings with parliamentarians throughout the day, grandmothers put their case clearly and vehemently for justice and compassion.
 Speakers at the rally, Dr Gwenda Davey and Dr Anne Mijch from Grandmothers , Sarah Hanson Young from the Greens Melissa Parke from the Australian Labor Party and independent Andrew Wilkie all joined with us in the call to: Free the Children from Detention.

 And at the end of the day our voices were heard loudly in the foyer of Parliament House

 singing: We Shall Overcome – We shall Free the Children.
 When we did that, we knew

 Grandmothers are brave, and we sang and danced some more right outside Parliament House.